slimndap/wp-theatre/readme.txt

 Release Date: September 3rd, 2015

 * Enhancements
-** Production listings can now be filtered by start and end dates.
+    * Production listings can now be filtered by start and end dates.
 See the updated [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes#production-listing).
-** Production listings can now be grouped and paginated by day, month or year.
+    * Production listings can now be grouped and paginated by day, month or year.
-** Stripped all unnecessary elements off the event edit screen.
+    * Stripped all unnecessary elements off the event edit screen.
-** Made it possible to alter the behaviour of the tickets lightbox with a filter.
+    * Made it possible to alter the behaviour of the tickets lightbox with a filter.

 See the [release post](http://theater.slimndap.com/theater-for-wordpress-0-13-released/?utm_source=wordpress.org&utm_medium=web&utm_content=changelog&utm_campaign=readme.txt) for examples.

+* Bugfixes
+	* Fixed a problem in production listings with events that start before 1-1-1970.
+	* Visibility of ticket buttons didn't account for timezones.
+	* Pagination for listings wasn't working when the listing page was the same as the front page.

 = 0.12 =